irfanhakim-as/orked/README.md

 - [Security-Enhanced Linux (SELinux)](https://www.redhat.com/en/topics/linux/what-is-selinux) is a security architecture for Linux systems that allows administrators to have more control over who can access the system.
 It was originally developed by the United States National Security Agency (NSA) as a series of patches to the Linux kernel using Linux Security Modules (LSM).

-- This script toggles the SELinux enforcement status on Worker nodes, which may be required for certain rare instances.
+- This script toggles the SELinux enforcement status on Worker nodes, which may be needed in some cases.

 - From the root of the repository, run the [script](./helpers/selinux-toggle.sh) on the Login node: